Proving that you can get Michelin-star style on a street food budget, our budget dining room ideas are a triumph of creativity over cash.

 ‘A quick paint job is the best way to give a well used room a new lease of life,' says Marianne Shillingford, Creative Director at Dulux.
 'Whether you want a whole new outfit for the space, or just an accessory like a feature wall or an eye catching shape painted in a bold colour.’

 2. Upcycle a chair

 Giving a wooden seat a new lease of life with a colourful upgrade is one of our favourite upcycled furniture ideas.
 Just one or two chairs is enough to make a striking impact.
 First, gently sand down the chair and use a dry cloth or brush to remove any dust before wiping down the chair.
 Apply a base coat of wood primer.

 For an even finish, you could try a spray paint.
-If using paint, eggshell or vinyl matt will provide a low sheen.
-For a super matt finish, go for a chalk paint but for a shiny lacquer, a gloss paint will create a durable and interesting contrast to make a bold colour really pop.
+If using paint, eggshell or vinyl matte will provide a low sheen.
+For a super matte finish, go for a chalk paint.
+But for a shiny lacquer, a gloss paint will create a durable and interesting contrast to make a bold colour really pop.
 Find all the top options in our guide to the best paint for furniture.

 3. Create freestanding storage

-Carpenter made built-in storage or additional kitchen cabinetry could blow the budget, so create your own with a trusty Ikea flatpack.
+Carpenter-made built-in storage or additional kitchen cabinets could blow the budget, so create your own with a trusty Ikea flatpack.
 Turn cube shelving into the family’s control centre with compartments for tableware, school letters and other daily essentials.

 Baskets will help hide the clutter.
 Fit one shelving section at a right angle to the other units and cover the side panel with a cut to fit vinyl chalkboard sticker or paint for this genius dining room storage idea.